Retirement Accounts

 Traditional 401(k)s and IRAs are subject to required minimum distributions, or RMDs; pull from these accounts first to avoid penalties.

-Roth IRAs are not subject to RMDs, and should be the last asset you look to.
+Roth IRAs are not subject to RMDs, and should be the last asset you look at.

 Withdrawing just your dividends and interest will allow the principal balance of your investments to continue to grow over the years.